-Pineapple Fried Rice – A Hawaiian-inspired shrimp fried rice recipe that’s EASY, ready in minutes, and has so much authentic flavor!!
-A family favorite that’s better-than-takeout!!
+Hawaiian Pineapple Shrimp Fried Rice — A Hawaiian-inspired shrimp fried rice recipe that’s EASY, ready in minutes, and has so much authentic flavor!!
+A family favorite that’s better than takeout!!

 Hawaiian Pineapple Fried Rice Recipe